vestalux/sljekyll/new-suggestions/childrens-book-lists/_posts/2014-07-18-mythical-maze-for-summer-reading-challenge-2014.md

 date: 2014-07-18 12:43:27+00:00
 author: jo-dixon
 category: childrens-book-lists
-excerpt: Myth and monster books to keep your children reading over the summer.
-Ideal for the Summer Reading Challenge.
+excerpt: Myth and monster books to keep your children reading over the summer, ideal for the Summer Reading Challenge.
 breadcrumb: childrens-book-lists
 ---
 ![Bedtime for Monsters by Ed Vere](/images/featured/featured-bedtime-for-monsters.jpg)

-# Summer Reading Challenge reading list

 Stuck for reading inspiration over the summer?
 Try this myths and legends list when you take the Summer Reading Challenge &#8211; reserve and collect from your library: